The following is a very short explanation of Common Law and should be further researched - due your own due diligence.

-Common Law is based on God's Law.
+Common Law is based on the supremacy of God and the Rule of Law - more specifically, the principles that have long been established over hundreds of years that recognize these two phrases.
 Anytime someone is charged under the Common Law, there must be a "damaged party".
 You are free under the Common Law to do anything you please, as long as you do not infringe on the life, liberty or property of someone else.
 You have a right to make a "fool" of yourself provided you do not infringe on the life, liberty or property of someone else.
 The Common Law does not allow for any government action, which prevents a man from making a fool of himself.
 For instance, when you cross over state lines in most states (or Canada), you will see a sign, which says, "BUCKLE YOUR SEAT BELTS – IT'S THE LAW."
 This cannot be Common Law, because who would you injure if you did not buckle up?
 Nobody.
 This would be compelled performance.
 But Common Law cannot compel performance.
 Any violation of Common Law is a CRIMINAL ACT, and is punishable.
-So what is “compelled performance”?
+So what is "compelled performance"?
 Compelled performance is where a contract is involved and compels you to perform to the exact letter of that contract.
 So, if you have compelled performance, there must be a contract somewhere, and you are being compelled to perform under the obligation of the contract that has to do with the seat belt issue.
 Guess what?
 Most of our courts are commercial courts enforcing contracts…

 Most can relate to common law when it comes to marriage as a common law marriage is official after a couple live together after so many months.
 Was a marriage license required or the signing of any documents to make it official?
 No. In fact, when you follow through with the marriage license process, you are actually forming a 3 way relationship – with the government who now has a say in how your affairs are handled… you enter into a contract with a 3rd party – Big Brother!